cchudzicki-ocw-testing/12.006-fall-2022/content/pages/syllabus.md

 ## Grading

-Problems sets count for about 80% of the grade and the final project about 20%.
+Problem sets count for about 80% of the grade and the final project about 20%.